The Complaint Process

 - maintaining standards of competence through continuing education

-- addressing concerns and complaints about the conduct or practise of licensed veterinarians
+- addressing concerns and complaints about the conduct or practise of licensed veterinary professionals

 Under The Veterinarians Act, 1987, the Professional Conduct Committee (PCC) handles all complaints and conducts all investigations as quickly as possible.
 The PCC can direct an investigation on a public complaint, the report of a practice inspector, or on any information brought to its attention, bearing in mind the matters it is authorized to investigate:

-- a contravention of The Veterinarians Act, 1987 or the bylaws;
+- a contravention of The Veterinarians Act, 1987 or the bylaws or practice standards;

 - a failure to comply with a standard, limit or condition imposed under The Veterinarians Act, 1987,